Marshall Stoneham: Biography

 Stoneham was born in Barrow-in-Furness on 18 May 1940, son of Garth Rivers Stoneham, consultant obstetrician and gynaecologist, and fellow New Zealander Nancy Wooler (née Leslie).
 He was educated at Barrow Grammar School for Boys.
 He then read physics at the University of Bristol, where he graduated with a BSc in 1961, and a PhD, supervised by Maurice Pryce, in 1964.

 In 1964 he joined AERE Harwell, where he spent more than 30 years.
 After successive promotions he was made chief scientist of AEA Technology, an offshoot of AERE.
 But as the ability to conduct basic research diminished at Harwell in the 1990s Stoneham was drawn to UCL, where he was appointed Professor of Physics and Director of the Centre for Materials Research in 1995.
 He also joined a group, headed by John Finney, working on condensed matter and material physics, which led to the formation of the London Centre for Nanotechnology.

 The man and his family

 Arthur Marshall Stoneham married Doreen Montgomery in Barrow-in-Furness in 1962.
 They had two daughters, Elise and Nicky.
 He died on 18 February 2011, at Churchill Hospital, Oxford after complications in surgery.
 A Thanks giving service to celebrate his life was held at Dorchester Abbey on 15 March, and a concert, ‘in memoriam Marshall Stoneham’, was performed by the Dorchester Wind Players (DWP) on 8 April 2012 at St Nicolas Church, Abingdon.

-Stoneham was a keen amateur horn player and musicologist, playing with the DWP for over forty years, and performing the extremely difficult solo part of the Strauss Horn Concerto in concert.
-Robert Kirby-Harris remembered him as “a wonderful person to work with: committed, enthusiastic and kindly with a penetrating intelligence and gentle wit”.
+Stoneham was an amateur horn player and musicologist who played with the DWP for over 40 years.
+His performances included the solo part of the Strauss Horn Concerto.
+Colleagues noted his commitment to the ensemble and his professional conduct during his tenure.

 Doreen, Elise and Nicky are all directors of Oxford Authentication, a company founded by Marshall and Doreen.